anhinga/2019-design-notes/automated-synthesis/flattening-of-v-values.md

 **Note (Dec 15, 2020):** See https://github.com/scikit-hep/awkward-1.0 "Manipulate JSON-like data with NumPy-like idioms".

-This might be another possible solution to this problem.
+This might be another possible solution to this problem instead of flattening.

+(Of course, another way is simply to use Julia Flux and Zygote and avoid flattening.)